Music: Improvisation

-Musical improvisation is the creation of spontaneous music, often within (or based on) a pre-existing harmonic framework or chord progression.
+Musical improvisation is the creation of spontaneous music, often within (or based on) a pre-existing harmonic framework, chord progression, or riffs.
 Improvisers use the notes of the chord, various scales that are associated with each chord, and chromatic ornaments and passing tones which may be neither chord tones nor from the typical scales associated with a chord.
 Musical improvisation can be done with or without preparation.
 Improvisation is a major part of some types of music, such as blues, jazz, and jazz fusion, in which instrumental performers improvise solos, melody lines, and accompaniment parts.

 In the Western art music tradition, improvisation was an important skill during the Baroque era and during the Classical era.
 In the Baroque era, performers improvised ornaments, and basso continuo keyboard players improvised chord voicings based on figured bass notation.
 As well, the top soloists were expected to be able to improvise pieces such as preludes.
 In the Classical era, solo performers and singers improvised virtuoso cadenzas during concerts.

 However, in the 20th and early 21st century, as "common practice" Western art music performance became institutionalized in symphony orchestras, opera houses, and ballets, improvisation has played a smaller role, as more and more music was notated in scores and parts for musicians to play.
 At the same time, some 20th and 21st century art music composers have increasingly included improvisation in their creative work.
 In Indian classical music, improvisation is a core component and an essential criterion of performances.